gbv/bartoc.org/pages/download.md

 ## API

-BARTOC can be accessed at [https://bartoc.org/api/](/api/) via JSKOS API.
+BARTOC can be accessed at [https://bartoc.org/api/](/api/) via JSKOS API to query and filter vocabulary metadata.

 ## Database dumps

-Will be made available after relaunch of BARTOC.org.
-Meanwhile please use API.
+Regular database dumps [will be made available](https://github.com/gbv/bartoc.org/issues/4) later.
+Meanwhile use JSKOS API `/voc?limit=5000` to download all records in JSKOS format.